gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 {{{example url="../webgl-fundamentals.html" }}}

-Not very exciting :-p

-Again, clipspace coordinates always go from -1 to +1 regardless of the size of the canvas.
 In the case above you can see our vertex shader is doing nothing but passing on our position data directly.
 Since the position data is already in clipspace there is no work to do. *If you want 3D it's up to you to supply shaders that convert from 3D to clipspace because WebGL is only a rasterization API*.

+You might be wondering why does the triangle start in the middle and go to toward the top right.
+Clip space in `x` goes from -1 to +1.
+That means 0 is in the center and positive values will be to the right of that.

+As for why it's on the top, in clip space -1 is at the bottom and +1 is at the top.
+That means 0 is in the center and so positive numbers will be above the center.

-For 2D stuff you would probably rather work in pixels than clipspace so let's change the shader so we can supply rectangles in pixels and have it convert to clipspace for us.
+For 2D stuff you would probably rather work in pixels than clipspace so let's change the shader so we can supply the position in pixels and have it convert to clipspace for us.
 Here's the new vertex shader

     <script id="2d-vertex-shader" type="notjs">